 Vegetable fried rice is a comforting dish that anyone can make at home and it takes no time to throw together.
-If you are looking for a vegetable fried rice without egg, we've got you covered with this fried rice recipe.
+If you are looking for a fried rice without egg recipe, we've got you covered with this easy dinner.
 Serve this alongside Chinese chicken and you will have a complete Chinese restaurant experience.

 I don't know about you but fried rice is one of my favorite dishes to order when I am at a Chinese restaurant.
 It may not be the healthiest or even that traditional in Asian cooking, but it is good!

 A few years ago I began trying to make my own version at home and didn't really like how it turned out.
 The recipes I was using just didn't really come together properly to create that restaurant-style taste.

-After experimenting with different techniques and sauces, I finally found a fried rice recipe that tastes amazing, omits the egg in the dish and rivals many of the restaurants that I have eaten at over the years!!
-It just tastes amazing!
-For those who love the egg part don't worry, I have included a "how to step" below so no one is left out.
+After experimenting with different techniques and sauces, I finally found a fried rice recipe that tasted amazing.
+It omits the egg in the dish and rivals many of the restaurants that I have eaten at over the years!

-The secret to this amazing fried rice recipe is in the sauce that you make and the heat that you cook the vegetables and rice in.
+The secret to this amazing fried rice recipe is in the sauce that you make and the heat to cook the vegetables and rice.
 The sauce is amazing and so easy to make.